shelleywong/CSCI211-Course-Materials/Programs/program06.md

 ## Testing Your Program

-* Some sample tests and a Makefile are included in 211-starter-pack/211/p6.
+* Some sample tests and a Makefile are included in the CSCI211 starter-repo `211/p6/`.
 * Test your code before submitting it to INGInious -- you can review the instructions for Testing Assignments using the provided sample tests in the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs).
 * In this case, I will NOT test your program with any additional tests.<br>